PowerPoint and Presenting Stuff - Page 182 of 1226

 Tagged as: , , , , ,

-PowerPoint users can learn more about Color Models.
-This week, we look at Saturation in HSL.
-PowerPoint 2019 for Windows users can explore Creating PowerPoint Outlines in Word, locating your version, and setting PowerPoint 2019 as the default version of PowerPoint, in case you have multiple versions installed.
-PowerPoint 365 for Mac users can get some help to locate their version.
-And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.
+PowerPoint 365 for Windows users can learn about the Interface.
+PowerPoint 2016 for Windows users can explore working with HSL colors.
+And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates featured in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.